How many lies can Donald Trump defend in one interview?

 As President Donald Trump continues to attack the press and cling to baseless wiretapping accusations, a new poll released this week reveals the American public may not accept the president's version of the truth, with 60 percent of those polled describing Trump as dishonest.

 Despite the eroding support, the president appears unfazed, even emboldened, by his critics.
-When asked by Time about his previous theories, including the unfounded claim 3 million people voted illegally in the 2016 election, Trump repeatedly refused to relent.
+When asked by Time about his previous theories, including the unfounded claim that 3 million people voted illegally in the 2016 election, Trump repeatedly refused to relent.
 "Well I think I will be proved right about that too," he said in an interview published Thursday.

-As for the wiretapping allegations, Trump argued that his widely-criticized tweet storm accusing Barack Obama of ordering a wiretap of Trump Towers was acceptable because he used quotations in his social media posts.
+As for the wiretapping allegations, Trump argued that his widely criticized tweet storm accusing Barack Obama of ordering a wiretap of Trump Tower was acceptable because he used quotations in his social-media posts.

 Terrible!
 Just found out that Obama had my "wires tapped" in Trump Tower just before the victory.
 Nothing found.
 This is McCarthyism!— Donald J. Trump (@realDonaldTrump) March 4, 2017